Academic Regulations

 • at least an equivalent amount of work as outlined in the item above for other academic activities as established by the institution including laboratory work, internships, practicum, studio work, and other academic work leading to the award of credit hours.

-A semester credit hour is defined by Texas Higher Education Coordinating Board as a unit of measure of instruction consisting of 60 minutes, of which 50 minutes must be direct instruction over a 15-week period in a semester system.
+A semester credit hour is defined by the Texas Higher Education Coordinating Board as a unit of measure of instruction consisting of 60 minutes, of which 50 minutes must be direct instruction over a 15-week period in a semester system.
 Credit hours must be presented in whole numbers.
 Academic administrative units are responsible for ensuring that credit hours are awarded only for work that meets these requirements.
 Students should expect to invest a minimum of two hours of additional work for each hour of classroom or faculty instruction per week.

 Adds and Drops/Schedule Changes